cclarke/sicp-notes/chapter_1/chapter_1.md

 fontfamily: libertinus
 ---

-Notes on Abelson and Sussman, [*Structure and Interpretation of Computer Programs*](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition)
+Notes on Abelson and Sussman, [*Structure and Interpretation of Computer Programs*](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition); page numbers reference the PDF version of the text available [here](https://github.com/sarabander/sicp-pdf)

 # Chapter 1, "Building Abstractions with Procedures"